armory/docs/content/en/continuous-deployment/spinnaker-user-guides/evaluate-artifacts-stage-use.md

 ## {{% heading "prereq" %}}

-The Evaluate Artifacts Stage is a plugin for Armory Enterprise.
+The Evaluate Artifacts Stage is a plugin for Armory Continuous Deployment.
 You must have the plugin enabled.
 For more information, see [Enable the Evaluate Artifacts Stage Plugin]({{< ref "evaluate-artifacts-stage-enable.md" >}}).

 ## Using the stage

 At a high level, using this stage involves the following steps:

-1. In the Armory Enterprise UI, navigate to the pipeline you want to modify.
+1. In the Armory Continuous Deployment UI, navigate to the pipeline you want to modify.
 2. Add any parameters you might use within the pipeline.
 3. Add the stage called **Evaluate Artifacts** stage to your pipeline.
 4. Under the **Evaluate Artifacts Configuration**, select **Add Artifact** to the stage.
 A window appears where you can enter your artifact definition.